Improved thresholds for e-values: Supremum of comonotonic e-values

 \section{Supremum of comonotonic e-values}

-In this section, we will introduce a testing strategy when we have access to a family of comonotonic e-variables.
+In this section, we will introduce a testing strategy for situations where we have access to a family of comonotonic e-variables.
 This strategy can be used in conjunction with the improved thresholds.